 “Yes, you’re right.
 My trust in him has been shaken.
 If our guesses are confirmed, the trust will vanish forever,” Caines says sadly.

-“I understand,” Christophe says supportively.
+“I understand,” Christopher says supportively.

 “I figured that,” the detective says slyly.